 - ♦ The assistant dean,

-- ◆ The treasurer (or designee)
+- ♦ The treasurer (or designee)

-- ♦ The director of public safety
+- ◆ The director of public safety

 - ♦ The associate director of public safety, and

 - ♦ The director of information technology

-Alerts are issued as soon as possible after verification by public safety that an emergency exists.
+Alerts are issued as soon as possible after verification by public safety that an emergency or dangerous situation exists.
 Alerts will notify the college community of serious crimes and other situations that may present a danger to students, faculty, and staff of the college.
 These alerts may be reports of on-campus incidents reported to the office of public safety.
-Additionally, incidents in proximity to campus which are reported to the Annapolis City Police and in turn made known to St. John's College will be distributed to the campus community.
-Campus safety alerts are disseminated collegewide by email, Omnilert, campus mail, or flyers.
+Additionally, incidents in proximity to campus and made known to St. John's College will be distributed to the campus community.
+Campus safety alerts are disseminated college-wide by email, Omnilert, campus mail, or flyers.
 The college will then follow up with additional information as it becomes available.
 In cases of sexual misconduct in which a timely warning is necessary, the victim's name will not be disclosed in the timely warning.

-ALERTUS Desktop
+ALERTUS

-In 2018, the Annapolis campus adopted the ALERTUS desktop system.
-This system allows the college another venue for emergency communications that augments the use of the Omnilert emergency text alert system.
-The desktop version of ALERTUS comes to St. John's College at no cost.
+In 2021, the Annapolis campus adopted the ALERTUS notification system, which will be installed in McDowell Hall sometime this fall (2021).
+This system will allow the college another venue for emergency communications that integrates with the use of the Omnilert emergency text alert system.
 When emergency communications are issued, computers that are logged in through the college IT network will receive an emergency alert system message, like that pictured.
 The computer screen will freeze and the alert message will be displayed with information specific to the emergency.
 The computer will return to normal within ten minutes of the alert being issued.
+Additionally, emergency ALERTUS beacon boxes in McDowell Hall will announce and alert the emergency messaging, so students and faculty in class will still receive an emergency alert when cell phones are silenced or turned off.